 A review of the level of Earmarked Reserves has been undertaken as part of the annual Budget preparation.
-The projected levels are shown below:
+The projected levels are shown in the Balance Sheet Projections.
 Ongoing review of Earmarked Reserves takes place as part of the Money Matters Reports in line with the approved earmarked reserves policy to ensure we are only holding funds for known and essential purposes.

-The Council also holds other Unusable Reserves that arise out of the interaction of legislation and proper accounting practice and the Balance Sheet projections are shown below:
+The Council also holds other Unusable Reserves that arise out of the interaction of legislation and proper accounting practice and these are included in the Balance Sheet projections.

 The CFO has been involved throughout the entire budget process, including revising the MTFS, input to the drafting of the budget, the ongoing financial monitoring and reporting process, evaluation of investments and savings, engagement with Members of the Cabinet and Overview and Scrutiny Committees, advising colleagues, the strategic choices activities, challenge and evaluation activities, and scrutiny of the budget.
-The following sections of this statement outline particular activities and documents.
+The following sections outline particular activities and documents.